Mafalda-SFU/Mafalda-SFU.github.io/README.md

 ### I host humongous big sessions, and need to access them from multiple places

-If your sessions can be *really* big or can't predict when that usage spikes could happen or can be a lot of difference in sessions load from ones to other, if the number of servers you need to manage is huge or you can't easily control when or how to add them, if you need that stream distribution auto-regulates itself finding the shortest path, or if you need to access the servers network from multiple entry points (for example, from multiple regions), then *now we're talking*.
+If your sessions can be *really* big or can't be predicted when that usage spikes could happen or can be a lot of difference in sessions load from ones to other, if the number of servers you need to manage is huge or you can't easily control when or how to add them, if you need that stream distribution auto regulates itself finding the shortest path, or if you need to access the servers network from multiple entry points (for example, from multiple regions), then *now we're talking*.

 [Mafalda-swarm]() will provide a federated and decentralized P2P architecture build on top of the Mafalda network, self-managing its resources and allowing